 Payments and fees

-Repayment begins immediately as soon as the consolidation or refinancing of student loan takes place.
+Repayment begins immediately as soon as the consolidation or refinancing of a student loan takes place.

 There is no application, no origination fees, and no penalty for paying off your loan earlier.